 JoAnn has a law degree from the University of New Mexico Law School and a baccalaureate in film theory and criticism from Boston University.
 Currently, she serves on boards for Harvard University 's Honoring Nations' Program and NAES College .
 She speaks regularly to private and public audiences regarding Native issues.

-David M. Gipp is President of the United Tribes Technical College, a position he has held for the past 25 years.
+David M. Gipp is President of DM Gipp & Associates LLC and Chancellor of the United Tribes Technical College, Emeritus).
 He was born in Fort Yates, North Dakota and is an enrolled member of the Standing Rock Sioux Tribe.

 United Tribes Technical College was founded by fives tribes and their leaders in the late 1960s.
 It serves an average of more than 300 adults and 240 children and is one of the most innovative residential post secondary educational models in the United States.
 As President, Dr. Gipp oversees United Tribes' accredited community college, K-8 elementary school and two early childhood centers, as well as a host of additional direct service programs for reservation citizens, including the Sacred Child Program, the ND/SD Business Development Center, a transportation technical assistance center and the Regional Comprehensive Technical Assistance Center.